About Us

 Biologist Guide & Captain

 Capt.
-Claire has worked in the Southwest Florida as a science professional for years conducting seas turtle research at the Rookery Bay Research Reserve and in Estero Bay!
-She is now working in Estero Bay Aquatic Preserve conducting sea grass studies and monitoring bird population on it’s rookery islands.
+Claire has worked in the Southwest Florida as a science professional for years conducting seas turtle research at the Rookery Bay Research Reserve and avian research in Estero Bay!
+She is now working with the Fish and Wildlife Research Institute conducting stone crab fishery monitoring and research along with coordinating the Florida Horseshoe Crab Watch Program for the state.
 Claire just lights up when we encounter wildlife and when our explorers ask great questions about this incredible place!
 Her passion for wild SWFL gets her excited to share her knowledge with all our explorers, so join Claire for an adventure in the estuary!

 Capt.
 Rachael Schinbeckler